kdbanman/visualcrawl/readme.md

 - The uniform set of configurations could be 2 separate configs, one for a small graph and one for a larger graph, for each of breadth and depth
 - Video visualizations are likely impractical for the uniform set, as the crawl time could become impractically large for some seed/link combinations.
 For example, a depth-first crawl from Einstein's dbpedia URI, following only rdf:type links, has a Round 2 queue of ~290 URIs, then a Round 3 queue of ~57000 URIs, and the  maxuri parameter [is only checked at the end of every round](http://code.google.com/p/ldspider/source/browse/trunk/src/com/ontologycentral/ldspider/Crawler.java#358)

 ###### Especially after above scripting, split programmatic and configuration files from presentation files into separate directories.
-Include crawler config in plain english in the visualization directories.
-Include a terminal log and the crawl output file.
+- Include crawler config in plain english in the visualization directories.
+- Include a terminal log and the crawl output file.

 # License

-All scripts, images, and graphs are Copyright 2012 Kirby Banman <kdbanman@ualberta.ca>.
+All scripts, images, and graphs are Copyright 2012 [Kirby Banman](kdbanman@ualberta.ca).

 This content is licensed under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.